Shortcuts Without Reaching

 Tip: Start by using home row mods only for shortcuts you already know (⌘C, ⌘V, ⌘Z).
 Once those feel natural, expand to new shortcuts.

-Once you’ve enabled home row mods, you can fine-tune how they feel.
-Open the rule’s settings to access these controls.
+Once you’re comfortable with the defaults, these settings let you fine-tune how home row mods feel.
+Open the Home Row Mods rule’s settings to access these controls.

 KeyPath provides a slider to adjust the tap-hold threshold: